Qualified Expert Practitioners

 All our parents receive personalised half-termly written feedback on their child, to support conversations at home and help our ShowKids develop their confidence using new language and key terms.

-Our practitioners live and work in Hackney.
+Our practitioners live and work in East London.
 We know our ShowKids and our parents well, and pride ourselves in the trusting relationships we have built with them.
-We think this is why 94% of our ShowKids have attended workshops for more than a year!
+We think this is why 91% of our ShowKids have attended workshops for more than two years!

-Regular Theatre trips and workshops by Industry professionals
+Regular theatre trips and workshops led by industry professionals

-We provide all children with the opportunity to attend the theatre every year!
-Through these experiences, the children are transported into the hearts and minds of the characters, recognising and understanding their actions and feelings which encourages communication and empathy.
+We compliment our performing arts courses and drama lessons with regular theatre experiences.
+Through these the children are transported into the hearts and minds of the characters, recognising and understanding their actions and feelings which encourages communication and empathy.
 We often have guest actors from the West End, film and television lead our workshops.
-This gives children a real insight into the industry and the opportunity to ask questions about the life of an actor!
+This gives children a real insight into the industry and the opportunity to ask questions about the life of an actor.